MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-elk.md

 1. In the **Basics** blade, under **Plan Details**:

   1. For **Resource group**, fill in a unique resource group name.
 This tutorial uses `elkrg1030`.
   1. For **Resource name**, fill in a unique name for your Elastic instance.
-This tutorial uses `elkforwlsonazure1030`.
+You can use the same value you used for **Resource group**.
   1. For **Region**, select your desired region.
   1. Keep default values for other fields.